LorenzoMartini/rust-tcp-io-perf/README.md

 #### Description

 There is an additional runnable tool which is <string>plotter.py</strong>.
-It takes the output of server.rs as input and produces a plot of the bandwidth of single samples.
-This is not very reliable usually, especially when testing two-way communications, given that we may see higher spikes only because we had more stuff waiting to be processed in our server than what was effectively sent in that time frame.
+It takes the output of our .rs program as input and produces a plot of bandwidth\latency of single samples and CDF.

+...Note: This is not very reliable for bandwidth usually, especially when testing two-way communications, given that we may see higher spikes only because we had more stuff waiting to be processed in our server than what was effectively sent in that time frame.

 #### Instructions

-- `python plotter.py <file_with_server.rs_output>.`
+- `python plotter.py <file_with_server.rs_output>`

-Get the file you need by simply redirecting the output of `server.rs` to a file.
+Get the file you need by simply redirecting to a file the output of:
+- `server.rs` for `rust-tcp-bw`
+- `client.rs` for `rust-tcp-latency`